MichaelMarch/wiki-linker/README.md

 - Python 3.7+
 - At least 55 GB of free disk space

 Note: This project can scrape both [Wikipedia](https://wikipedia.org/) and any other site that hosts the Wikipedia project.
-I advise you not to scrape any of the existing mirrors and instead host one yourself.
-[Why you should do it](https://en.wikipedia.org/wiki/Wikipedia:Database_download#Please_do_not_use_a_web_crawler).
+I advise you to not scrape the Wikipedia or any of the existing mirrors and instead host one yourself.
+[See why you should do it](https://en.wikipedia.org/wiki/Wikipedia:Database_download#Please_do_not_use_a_web_crawler).

 ## Installing